Tamerbekir/tamer-express-js-note-taker/README.md

 # tamer-express-js-note-taker

 ## Description
-This application is a note taking app that uses Express.js handles the routing through getting the apis, reads files and posts said files.
-When the user clicks on "Get Started" they will be taking to a notes HTML which was routed through Express.js.
-Here the user has the ability to write a note, will be then posted to the page as a list item.
+This application is a note-taking app that uses Express.js to handle the routing by getting the APIs, reads files and posts said files.
+When the user clicks on "Get Started" they will be taken to a notes HTML which was routed through Express.js.
+Here the user has the ability to write a note, which will be then posted to the page as a list item.
 The user can add as many notes as they wish and said notes will remain on the page.

 # Table of Contents
 - [Installation](#installation)